 - Optional items: camera, sunglasses, marshmallows and sticks, canopy, alarm clock, hand sanitizer, wet wipes, individual flavored bottle mix packets for water

-Note: Scouts are not allowed to sleep in a tent with an adult who is not his parent/legal guardian.
+Note: Scouts are not allowed to sleep in a tent with an adult who is not their parent/legal guardian.
 Please be aware that temperatures during October in Texas can be quite varied.
 Consider having a sleeping bag rated at 30-degrees or better, although a 40-degree bag and a little extra clothing should work just as well.
 The weather in November can be either cold, hot or wet.
 Plan for the worst and hope for the best!
 Canopies and umbrellas and hats are suggested.
 Have extra clothing on hand, especially socks.

 Do not bring televisions, radios, electronics, laptops, skateboards, scooters, or bikes, alcoholic beverages, illegal drugs, liquid fuels, large axes, hatchets, chainsaws, sheath knives, fireworks, or weapons.